SeisSol/easi/doc/maps.rst

   `120_initial_stress <https://github.com/SeisSol/easi/blob/9e93f35fbacc950d00534643c59a64dff306a381/examples/120_initial_stress.yaml#L44>`__

-This component, used for example in the setup of the Sumatra SC paper (Uphoff et al., 2017) is deprecated and can be substituted by the more complete 'OptimalStress' routine.
+This component, used for example in the setup of the Sumatra SC paper (Uphoff et al., 2017) is deprecated and can be substituted by the more complete 'OptimalStress_Szz' routine.
-While in the 'OptimalStress' routine, a rake parameter defines the direction of maximized shear traction on the optimally oriented fault, such direction is here defined by the parameter DipSlipFaulting (1 for pure dip-slip, 0 for pure strike-slip).
+While in the 'OptimalStress_Szz' routine, a rake parameter defines the direction of maximized shear traction on the optimally oriented fault, such direction is here defined by the parameter DipSlipFaulting (1 for pure dip-slip, 0 for pure strike-slip).
 Another difference with the OptimalStress component is that STRESS\_STR\_DIP\_SLIP\_AM returns a normalized stress tensor.
+Note that the STRESS\_STR\_DIP\_SLIP\_AM component is only valid for an ENU system.

 The following code: